 Research Support - Laboratory/Non-Laboratory, Staff/Administrative

-Coordinates, processes, documents, and tracks all efforts with study participants.
+Processes, documents, and tracks all efforts with study participants.

 Conducts interviews with study participants asking about sensitive topics such as mental health, criminal history, and substance use.

-Compile data for weekly, monthly and quarterly progress reports.
+Assist with weekly, monthly and quarterly progress reports.